Lindharden/duckdb_oml_ext/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `oml()` that takes a string arguments and returns a string:
+The template contains a single scalar function `OmlGen()` that takes a string argument (filepath to oml file) and returns row_count and table name as a string:
 ```
-D select oml('Jane') as result;
-┌───────────────┐
-│    result     │
-│    varchar    │
-├───────────────┤
-│ Quack Jane 🐥 │
-└───────────────┘
+CALL OmlGen('st_lrwan1_11.oml');
 ```

 ## Running the tests